-In addition to reading the required texts, students are responsible for completing a one-page journal based on each reading.
+In addition to reading the required texts, students are responsible for completing a typed, one-page (single spaced) journal based on each reading.
 Therefore, CP students will write one journal entry, and honors will write two.
 Your journal entry should be set up as follows: